himanshugoswamiii/dotfiles/dot_config/nvim/README.md

 **This will make the configuration work in that Project only.
 How to make it global ?**
 - Create this file `.clang-format` in your `$HOME` directory for global config

+## Keymaps
+If you want to override an existing mapping, make sure to disable it first in the correct place.